PragmaticCoding/PragmaticCoding.github.io/_drafts/2024-05-13-kotlin-articles.md

 I mean, you don't have to understand about field accessors to intuitively understand that `layoutX = 10.0` is somehow the same as `label.setLayoutX(10.0)`.
 The important point is that `layoutX` is getting set.
 And these articles are supposed to be about understanding how to deal with concepts in JavaFX, not about being a source for copy/paste into your own projects (which I'm totally fine with people doing, BTW).

-I'll also point out that I avoid using the full toolset of utilities that I've written for my own personal projects that really, really squeeze the rubbish boilerplate out of layout code.
+I'll also point out that in these articles I avoid using the full toolset of utilities that I've written for my own personal projects that really, really squeeze the rubbish boilerplate out of layout code.
 Something like this:

 ``` kotlin
 children += promptOf(set.setNum.asString()) setSize setNumSize aligned Pos.CENTER